evilsquirr3l/eShop/README.md

     `npm install -g @angular/cli`

-4. Open a command prompt and `cd` into the project's `Client` folder
+4. Open a command prompt and `cd` into the project's `ClientApp` folder

 5. Run `npm install`